alecthomas/gometalinter/README.md

 eg. linter only = 1, underlying only = 2, linter + underlying = 3

+### What's the best way to use `gometalinter` in CI?

+There are two main problems running in a CI:

+1. Linters break, causing `gometalinter --install --update` to error.
+2. `gometalinter` adds a new linter.

+There is no great solution to 1, but for 2, the best option is to disable all linters, then explicitly enable the ones you want:

+    gometalinter --disable-all --enable=errcheck ...

 ### How do I make `gometalinter` work with Go 1.5 vendoring?

-`gometalinter` has no specific support for vendor paths, however if the underlying tools support it then it should Just Work™.
-Ensure that all of the linters are up to date and built with Go 1.5 (`gometalinter --install --update --force`) then run `GO15VENDOREXPERIMENT=1 gometalinter .`.
+`gometalinter` has a `--vendor` flag that just sets `GO15VENDOREXPERIMENT=1`, however the underlying tools must support it.
+Ensure that all of the linters are up to date and built with Go 1.5 (`gometalinter --install --update --force`) then run `gometalinter --vendor .`.
 That should be it.

 ### Why does `gometalinter --install` install a fork of gocyclo?